matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT-X trained on e.g., the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---in other words, a high-fidelity *general-purpose reality simulator*.
+>Imagine video-based GPT-X trained on the entirety of YouTube (cooking videos, DIY, home improvement, exercise, sports, gardening, etc)---in other words, a high-fidelity *general-purpose reality simulator*.
 <br><br>
 What does this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?